jakemulf/BeatShift/README.md

+#Problem to solve

+These 2 scripts attempt to remove a dependency on the tempo of a song in order to create a reasonable shift between 2 songs.
+In previously written software, like the infinite jukebox (infinitejuke.com), the duration of segments is very heavily weighted in determining if a transition should occur.
+These scripts remove tempo dependencies by shifting the tempo of a song by a given amount, and by shifting the tempo of one song to match the tempo of another song.

+#Inspiration

+I am currently taking a CS class named Music Informatics.
+We have been studying the Echonest API and looking at software built using this API.
+One day in class we got into groups and discussed project ideas.
+My group talked about making a project that would continually transition between a group of songs, and the issue of tempo transitions was brought up.
+This was where I got the idea to make a script to gradually shift the tempo of a song over a given period of time.

 #beatshift.py

 Gradually changes the tempo of a song by a given amount starting at a given index over a given peroid of beats.